 Greater love hath no man than this, that a man lay down his life for his friends.

 It does not say that about his enemies or rivals.

-Pathological Altruism takes matters to extremes.
+Pathological Altruism takes matters to extremes, to Fanaticism.
 It was defined by Professor Oakley as "altruism in which attempts to promote the welfare of others instead result in unanticipated harm."
 She gives examples of disastrous public policy decisions.
 Encouraging home ownership sounds good.
 It led to the Financial Crisis 2008.